Chinez-dev/AI-Health-Advisory-System/README.md

 ## Introduction

 The AI-powered health advisory system is designed to provide medical guidance through conversational interfaces.
-By leveraging advanced AI models and natural language processing technologies, the system facilitates interactive and informative communication between users and virtual health advisors.
+The system facilitates interactive and informative communication between users and virtual health advisors by leveraging advanced AI models and natural language processing technologies.

 ## Features